Line-fr/Vship/doc/VshipAPI.md

 As stated before, you only need the header file and the shared library.
 As such compilation is as simple as

-`gcc mycode.c -I HeaderDirectory -L LibraryDirectory -l:vship.so`
+`gcc mycode.c -I HeaderDirectory -L LibraryDirectory -lvship`

 Note that the -I and -L arguments are optional depending on the placement of the header and library.
-For the resulting executable to work, it will need to be able to find vship.so.
+For the resulting executable to work, it will need to be able to find libvship.so.
 On Ubuntu, it might be necessary to add the library path (/usr/local/lib) to LD_LIBRARY_PATH environment variable.
-Another option is to put vship.so/dll next to your executable.
+Another option is to put libvship.so/dll next to your executable.

 To verify that everything works for you, you can try compiling yourself [this example](../test/apitest.c)